Dublimator/Display-Reander-Distance/README.md

 ## Description

 The DispalyRenderDistance plugin is designed to offer flexible rendering distance settings for item displays in your Minecraft server.
-It allows users to customize up to 9 variants of rendering distances, giving players the freedom to choose the one that best suits their needs through commands such as `/drd` or the DRDistance menu.
+It allows users to customize up to 9 variants of rendering distances, giving players the freedom to choose the one that best suits their needs through commands such as `/drd` or the `/DRDistance menu`.

 ## Features